Codeinwp/otter-blocks/readme.md

 ### A WordPress Gutenberg Blocks Animation Plugin

-WOW your website visitors with amazing animations that can be added to any block on the page.
+WOW, your website visitors with amazing animations that can be added to any block on the page.
 With over 50+ animations available to choose from; Otter makes it possible to add some extra flare to any post or page on your website

 ### A WordPress Gutenberg Popup Plugin

-Popups are one of the oldest lead capturing and notice conveying techniques on the web.
+Popups are one of the oldest lead-capturing and notice-conveying techniques on the web.
 With the Gutenberg Popup Block available in Otter, you can create popups made from any other block available in Gutenberg!
 Fine-tune your popup by setting when they should appear and how they can be closed.

+With our popup block, you gain access to multiple triggers such as on load, on exit, on anchor click, and on scroll.
+Additionally, you can design your popup with custom overlays to align with your brand identity and capture more attention.
+[Check live demo](https://demo.themeisle.com/otter-blocks/popup/)

 ### Global Defaults for Otter's Blocks

 Tired of always having to set the same options every time you add a block to the page?
 With Otter, you can set the default configuration for some of the most commonly used blocks like the Section Block, Icon Block, Advanced Heading and more.

 ### Impact on Page Loading Speed and Performance
 At Otter Blocks, we prioritize performance to elevate your website's user experience.
 Each block is carefully optimized, striking the perfect balance between speed, design, and functionality.

 ### Enhance your Posts with Otter Blocks